phongtht/SuperStore-Global-Retailer-/README.md

 📌 Analysis 1:
 - Observation: Overall, we can see that Sales and Profit showed an upward trend over the years.
-EMEA and Africa have a high quantity of successful products sold.
-On the other hand, regions such as APAC, LATAM, US, and EU accounted for the majority of returned products.
+EMEA and Africa had a high quantity of successful products sold.
+On the other hand, markets such as APAC, LATAM, US, and EU accounted for the majority of returned products.
 OfFice Supplies was a good category with 60.7%
 - Insight 1:
    - Growth Trend:	Sales and Profit show a promising upward trend over the years.
 The overall business model and global expansion strategy are fundamentally working and gaining momentum.
    - Successful Markets	EMEA and Africa have a high quantity of successful products sold.
 These markets have strong product-market fit, efficient logistics, or high customer satisfaction, leading to a high success rate (low returns).